bcgov/devhub-app-web/docs/disasterRecoverInstructions.md

 Have Openshift Cli knowledge.

-Have all required API token.(Github, matomo, eventbrite)
+Have all required API token.(Github, eventbrite)

 Assuming we start in an empty namespace